jjwithanr/obsidian_bible_study/docs/New Testament/Philippians/Philippians3.md

 The ultimate revelation in the Old Testament was to “know” God ([Ex 33:13](Exodus33#v.13)), a relationship available to all the people of the new covenant ([Jer 31:34](Jeremiah31#v.31-34)).
 This language reflects both the covenant relationship (on the corporate level) and intimate fellowship with God (on the personal level experienced by the prophets).
 But Paul also connects knowing *Christ with sharing his sufferings and glory.
 #craigkeener

+#### v.11
+>and so, somehow, to attain to the resurrection from the dead.

+#### v.12
+>Not that I have already obtained all this, or have already been made perfect, but I press on to take hold of that for which Christ Jesus took hold of me.

 #### v.13
 >Brothers, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead,